Qumulo/docs/_includes/content-reuse/admin-guides/qq-cli/getting-started.md

   -p NW0bJbixtQcQzkq5q4sp
 ```

-### To Run qq CLI from a Node in Your ClusterUse SSH to log in to one of the nodes in your cluster.
+### To Run qq CLI from a Node in Your Cluster
+Use SSH to log in to one of the nodes in your cluster.

 {% include note.html content="It is possible to run `qq` CLI commands as the administrative Linux user.
 However, to do this, you must authenticate by using the `qq login` commqand." %}